danrahn/PlexPlaylistToCollection/README.md

 section | `-s`, `--section` | The id of the library section to add the collection to. playlist | `-p`, `--playlist` | The name of the playlist to pull items from collection | `-c`, `--collection` | The name of the collection to create/add to

-## Issues

-It doesn't look like TV episodes can be added to collections, so best to stick with movie collections for now.